 Have a look at this research posted by the NCAA.
 It shows how birth month relates to college level participation.
 In brief, the kids born closer to the start of the annual youth calendar for their sport (e.g. September for juniors volleyball in the US) are better represented than those born later in the cycle.
 This means the effects of the current talent focus at the early youth levels persist into college, and beyond.

-As a result of this imbalances, there are efforts to look at grouping athletes by biological rather than chronological age.
-This is sometimes referred to as bio-banding.
-This short article talks a bit about it.
-This is still a relatively new idea, however.
+As a result of this imbalance, there are efforts to look at grouping athletes by biological rather than chronological age.
+It’s sometimes referred to as bio-banding.
+Here’s a short article that talks a bit about it.
+This is still an idea that hasn’t taken much root broadly, however.

 The article offers up six recommendations to improve youth development.
 Here’s my volleyball-based interpretation of each.